 14. Making Your Own Beer / Gin / Wine

 Making your own beer, gin, or wine is not as complicated as you might think.
-As craft brewing becomes more popular, more and more people are brewing from home.
+As craft brewing and winemaking become more popular, more and more people are brewing from home.

 Maybe you like rich, artisanal beers?
 Or maybe a deep, flavorful red wine is your choice of a tipple?